New product | Discover uPASS Go!

 • Microwave: 2.45 GHz: long-range identification in combination with semi-active tags.

-Understanding the frequencies with its specific characteristics at which RFID systems operate will help you to choose the right Automatic Vehicle Identification solution for your application.
+Understanding the different frequencies with its specific characteristics at which RFID systems operate will help you to choose the right Automatic Vehicle Identification solution for your application.

-Nedap’s long-range identification RFID portfolio
+Nedap’s advanced long-range RFID identification portfolio

-Examples of projects where Nedap’s RFID solutions were chosen for automatic vehicle identification:
+Customer stories where Nedap’s RFID solutions were chosen for automatic vehicle identification:

 Curious how our RFID solutions can help in your access control application?
 We would like to get in touch with you.